ibfisiru/Simulated-AWS-Hospital-Migration/Phase 1: Service Discovery & Planning/Phase 1: ReadME.md

 ## Here’s what went into the first phase, Discovery & Planning for this hospital cloud migration.

 ## Discovery Goals & Planning Focus:
-	Before deploying any infrastructure, I simulated what a real discovery and fact gathering phase might look like for a hospital network preparing to move to the cloud.
+	Before deploying any infrastructure, I simulated what a real discovery and fact-gathering phase might look like for a hospital network preparing to move to the cloud.
 	Key considerations included:
-		- Services & applications: EHR, billing, Imaging (x-rays, MRI's etc.)
+		- Services & applications: EHR, billing, Imaging (X-rays, MRIs, etc.)
 		- End user types: doctors, nurses, IT teams, patients
 		- Access patterns & permissions by role
 		- Data classification & retention (HIPAA, logs, audits)